Skip to navigationSkip to contentSkip to footerHelp using this website - Accessibility statement

 Lex Greensill alleges his UK pursuers were protecting David Cameron

-The fallen Aussie financier alleges that media leaks by the Insolvency Service, which is seeking to ban him as a company director, were politically motivated.
+The fallen Aussie financier alleges a media leak by Britain’s Insolvency Service, which is seeking to ban him as a company director, was politically motivated.

 • Hans van Leeuwen